Time to read: 5 mins

-As pet adoption has increased, so has the number of pets that have been returned to shelters.
-The sad but true fact is that many people adopted dogs during lockdown without doing their research and understanding what adopting a pet entail.
-A lot of pets have ended up being return to a shelter causing the shelters to be at maximum capacity.
-This limits the resources available for all of the dogs that are in the shelter.
+As pet adoption and ownership increases, so to unfortunately has the number of pets that have been returned to shelters.
+The sad but true fact is that many people adopted dogs during lockdown without doing their research and understanding what adopting a pet can entail.
+A lot of pets have ended up being returned to a shelter causing the shelters to be at maximum capacity.
+This limits the resources available for all of the dogs and cats that are in the shelter.

-Adopting a dog not only drastically changes the dog’s life but they add so much love to your family.
-When looking to adopt your dog, make sure you have done your research and are getting a dog that suits you and your family’s lifestyle.
+Adopting a dog or cat not only drastically changes their lives but they add so much love to your family.
+When looking to adopt your pet, make sure you have done your research and are getting a dog or cat that suits you and your family’s lifestyle.

 Adopting a new pet will fill your heart and home with unconditional love and happiness but getting ready for them to enter the home can be an overwhelming experience.
 There are things you can do to help ease the transition for you and your pet.